camilalcosta/gas-dash/README.md

 Made with Dash an open source framework for building data visualization interfaces that integrates

-Flask supplies the web server functionality.
-React.js renders the user interface of the web page.
-Plotly.js generates the charts used in your application.
+Flask , React.js and Plotly.js